jiaweiho72/BT4012/README.md

-# Transaction Fraud Detection Project
+# Credit Card Transaction Fraud Detection

 ## Project Overview
 The objective of this project is to detect fraudulent transactions within a highly imbalanced dataset.
 The dataset consists of transaction records labeled as fraud (`1`) or non-fraud (`0`).